Tyler Wright: International play

 On the international stage, Wright represented Canada at the 1992 and 1993 World Junior Championships.
 At the 1993 tournament, he was an alternate captain and helped Canada win the gold medal and was a member of Canada's World Championship team in 2002.

 Post-retirement

 In July 2007, Wright rejoined the Columbus Blue Jackets organization in a front office position when he was named a development coach for the club.
 His duties included working with prospects and young players throughout the organization, and assisting with the development of prospects within the professional minor leagues, various major junior leagues, and college level.

 On July 1, 2013, Wright resigned from the Blue Jackets.
 On July 10, 2013, he was named the director of amateur scouting for the Detroit Red Wings.
 On July 11, 2019, it was announced that Wright would depart the Detroit Red Wings and join new GM Ken Holland in Edmonton.
 The two previously worked together for the last six seasons with the Detroit Red Wings.
+On August 22, 2023 it was announced the Tyler Wright and the Edmonton Oilers had parted ways.